 In years 12 & 13 the programme is tailored to informing them of their post 18 choices and preparing them for their next steps.
 The future planning day allows students to hear from a variety of speakers about their options including a gap year, applying for university, writing personal statements and apprenticeships.
 Employability talks give them an understanding of the key skills required for university and the world of work.
 Specialist talks and university visits take place throughout the year including an Oxbridge conference.
 Interview practice is available from governors and staff to help especially for those applying for Oxbridge, Medicine, Dentistry or Veterinary Science.
 Students are advised to have at least one careers interview to help them explore their options and help them plan their next steps.
-Our students enter a wide range of opportunities after Sixth Form.
-For the latest destinations please click here.
+Our students enter a wide range of opportunities after Sixth Form; to see the full list of destinations click here: Leaver Destinations.

 We have developed good links with local employers who play an important role in raising awareness of the changing world of work through the various activities that take place.
 Students take part in enterprise activities through a Midas project in year 9 and a business breakfast in year 10 where they are able to speak to local employers.
 Year 10 have a mock interview with an employer prior to their work experience.
 Employer visits are organised for students to learn about the workplaces and the opportunities for their future.

 Work experience takes place both in Year 10 and Sixth Form.
-In Year 10 this is two weeks in June.
 We are always keen to hear from employers who are able to offer work experience placements for our students.
-Please contact Mrs Lewis if you are interested in getting involved: firstname.lastname@example.org
+Please contact us if you are interested in getting involved: email@example.com

 We understand how important parents are in the careers education process.
 Each year we hold a post-18 options evening to raise awareness of the variety of options available after sixth form.
 Parents are welcome to attend the careers interviews and discuss their daughter's career plans at parents evenings.
 The annual careers convention is a good opportunity for parents to talk to local employers and find out more about the wide variety of career opportunities.
 The resources section below contains links to a number of websites which you may find useful in helping guide your daughter.